clocklear/plexus/README.md

 Each trigger has a corresponding list of `actions` that will be fired if the trigger is considered a match.
 Currently the only supported action is `webhook`, and it is very simple -- you can only control the URL and the HTTP verb used in the request.
 Still, this is very powerful.

 As a proof of concept, I have been able to use Plexus to listen to activity coming from my home Plex server and whenever media starts or stops from the living room player, I can dim the lights accordingly.
-This is accomplished by invoked IFTTT webhooks that can talk to my Wemo devices remotely.
+This is accomplished by invoking IFTTT webhooks that can talk to my Wemo devices remotely.

 YMMV.
 Very WIP.